NateRiz/WuMPY/README.md

 ```

 ## Todo
+- Retries: Auto open window and snap after (wait & retry)
 - Create a new Virtual Desktop
-- Retries: Auto open window and snap after (wait & retry)
-- Rename Monitors
 - Custom Monitor dimensions
 - Auto detect windows on screen to create workspace
 - Drag window in canvas